 Children need healthy meals to learn.
 The East Greenbush Central School District offers healthy meals every school day.
-Breakfast costs $1.75 for grades K-8 and $2.25 for grades 9-12.
-Lunch costs $3.00 for grades K-5 and $3.25 for grades 6-12.
+Breakfast costs $2.00 for grades PK-8 and $2.50 for grades 9-12.
+Lunch costs $3.25 for grades PK-5 and $3.50 for grades 6-12.
 Your children may qualify for free meals or for reduced price meals.
 Beginning July 1, 2019 students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.

 - CAN HOMELESS, RUNAWAY, AND MIGRANT CHILDREN GET FREE MEALS?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
 If you haven’t been told your children will get free meals, please call Roy Stiles, Assistant Superintendent of Curriculum and Instruction, at 518-207-2528 to see if they qualify.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT ANOTHER ONE?
 Yes.
-Your child’s application is only good for that school year and for the first 30 operating days of this school year (or until a new eligibility determination is made, whichever comes first).
+Your child’s application is only good for that school year and carried over for the first 30 operating days of this school year (or until a new eligibility determination is made, whichever comes first).
 You must send in a new application unless the school told you that your child is eligible for the new school year.
 If you do not send in a new application that is approved by the school or you have not been notified that your child is eligible for free meals, your child will be charged the full price for meals.

 - I GET WOMEN, INFANTS AND CHILDREN (WIC) BENEFITS.
 CAN MY CHILD(REN) GET FREE MEALS?
 Children in households participating in WIC may be eligible for free or reduced price meals.
-Please fill out a FREE/REDUCED PRICE MEAL application.
+Please fill out an Application for Free and Reduced Price School Meals/Milk.

 - WILL THE INFORMATION I GIVE BE CHECKED?
-Yes and we may also ask you to send written proof of the household income you report.
+Yes.
+We may also ask you to send written proof of the household income you report.

 - IF I DON’T QUALIFY NOW, MAY I APPLY LATER?
 Yes, you may apply at any time during the school year.
 For example, children with a parent or guardian who becomes unemployed or who experiences financial hardship mid-year may become eligible for free and reduced price meals if the household income drops below the income limit.

 - WHAT IF I DISAGREE WITH THE SCHOOL’S DECISION ABOUT MY APPLICATION?
 You should talk to school officials.
-You also may ask for a hearing by calling or writing to Jeffrey P. Simons, Superintendent of Schools, 29 Englewood Avenue, East Greenbush, NY 12061-3900, phone 207-2531.
+You also may ask for a hearing by calling or writing to: Roy Stiles, Assistant Superintendent of Curriculum and Instruction, 29 Englewood Avenue, East Greenbush, NY 12061

 - MAY I APPLY IF SOMEONE IN MY HOUSEHOLD IS NOT A U.S. CITIZEN?
 Yes.
-You or your child(ren) do not have to be U.S. citizens to qualify for free or reduced price meals.
+You, your child(ren), or other household members do not have to be U.S. citizens to qualify for free or reduced price meals.

 - WHO SHOULD I INCLUDE AS MEMBERS OF MY HOUSEHOLD?
 You must include all people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses.
 You must include yourself and all children living with you.
 If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of expenses), do not include them.

 - WE ARE IN THE MILITARY.
 DO WE REPORT OUR INCOME DIFFERENTLY?
 Your basic pay and cash bonuses must be reported as income.
-If you get an off-base housing allowance, it must be included as income.
+If you get any cash value allowances for off-base housing, food, clothing, it must also be included as income.
 However, if your housing is part of the Military Housing Privatization Initiative, do not include your housing allowance as income.
 Any additional combat pay resulting from deployment is also excluded from income.

 - MY FAMILY NEEDS MORE HELP.
 ARE THERE OTHER PROGRAMS WE MIGHT APPLY FOR?
 To find out how to apply for SNAP or other assistance benefits, contact your local assistance office or call 1-800-342-3009.

 Reporting Changes: The benefits that you are approved for at the time of application are effective for the entire school year and up to 30 operating days into the new school year (or until a new eligibility determination is made, whichever comes first).
 You no longer need to report changes for an increase in income or decrease in household size, or if you no longer receive SNAP.